1. About this guidance

-The GC server manages users, devices, policies and GD-secured applications while the GP server is used to route network traffic from GD-secured applications to enterprise services.
+The GC server manages users, devices, policies and GD-secured applications while the GP server is used to route network traffic from GD-secured applications to internet and intranet services.
 The GC database is an SQL database that stores all policy, configuration and container information.
-It can be installed on the GC server or a separate SQL server.
+The database may be installed on the GC server or a separate SQL server.
 Organisations can deploy multiple GC and GP servers for load balancing.

 3.3 Common principles

 Where possible, organisations should reuse existing infrastructure rather than install duplicate systems solely for GFE and/or GD.
-Network traffic between the Good NOC and the GFE / GD enterprise servers should be routed through existing protective monitoring solutions.
+Network traffic between the Good NOC and the GFE / GD servers installed in the corporate network should be routed through existing protective monitoring solutions.

-The underlying server platforms are expected to be configured in accordance with good practice, such as ensuring timely patching and creating accounts with the minimum necessary privileges.
-File access controls should be set for configuration files such that sensitive settings are protected.
-Refer to departmental or CESG policy for specific implementation notes.
+The underlying server platforms should be configured in accordance with good practice, such as ensuring timely patching and creating accounts with the minimum necessary privileges.
+Access to critical configuration files should be restricted so that sensitive settings are protected.

-No inbound firewall exceptions are required on the external firewall as the installed servers initiate outbound TLS connections to the Good NOC.
+Unless using DirectConnect, no inbound firewall exceptions are required on the external firewall as the GMM and GP servers initiate outbound TLS connections to the Good NOC.
 Outbound firewall rules should be added if necessary.

 Since GFE and GD are architecturally similar, components from both solutions are represented on a single diagram and discussed in parallel.
 Where the solutions differ, this is highlighted.

-Network traffic from the GFE client and GD-secured applications is always routed to the Good NOC.
+Unless “Direct Connect” is used, network traffic from the GFE client and GD-secured applications is routed to the Good NOC.
 The GMM and GP servers each maintain a persistent TLS connection to the NOC which the NOC uses to route traffic.
 So that the NOC cannot access user data, it is further encrypted with keys not known to the NOC.

 As network traffic is encrypted between EUDs and the GMM / GP servers, protective monitoring solutions will not provide meaningful results unless analysing traffic that has been decrypted on the GMM / GP servers.

-The GMC and GC servers should be deployed in the core of the enterprise network to protect them from malfeasance.
-Firewall rules will need to be added to the internal firewall to allow the GMM and GP to communication with the GMC and GC servers.
+The GMC and GC servers should be deployed in the core of the corporate network to protect them from malfeasance.
+Firewall rules will need to be added to the internal firewall to allow the GMM and GP to communicate with the GMC and GC servers.